MDPhD-Assoc-Clinical-Outcomes-Research/uncmacro/content/_index.md

 # MD/PhD Association for Clinical Research

-The MACRO program promotes _reproducible and representative_ clinical and translational research at the University of North Carolina School of Medicine
+The MACRO program promotes _rigorous, reproducible, and representative_ clinical and translational research at the University of North Carolina School of Medicine